 A pleasant walk between abandoned and overgrown gravel pits on one side and a golf course on the other.

-Stokeford Heath: fore! -
+Stokeford Heath: Out of bounds! -

 Sadly, much of the original Stokeford Heath is now lost and is inaccessible.
 The extensive complex of mineral extraction pits have long since been abandoned which has left deep and dangerous ponds.
 Nature, though, has done a wonderful job recovering these pits and I am sure the deep undergrowth and ponds have lots of interesting species but you cannot get to see them!